Chrysler turbine engines: Development

+With the aim of keeping price competitive with its contemporaries, the team sought to address concerns with the engine of throttle response, noise, and to see if it was even possible to power a car using a jet engine.
+Likewise, new materials were developed to be resistant to the high temperatures of the engine's combustion chamber while remaining economical to manufacture at the scale of a mass-produced automobile.

+A number of benefits were also identified; the turbine engine being conceptually simpler than a piston engine drove an attendant reduction in parts count from the roughly 300 of a typical engine to only 60.
+This resulted principally in a longer engine life, longer service intervals, and substantially improved power density over a conventional engine of comparable output.
+Numerous factors of the turbine's performance were identified as superior to its piston contemporaries – particularly ease of cold starting, reduced noise and vibration, and a resistance to stalling under sudden load.

 Testing

 The first successful test of a gas turbine engine in a car (CR1) took place in 1954 at Chrysler's testing grounds.
 In 1956, the first successful cross-country trip using a turbine-engined car took place using a Plymouth Belvedere.

 Further engineering work resulted in the second generation (CR2), which improved fuel economy and increased horsepower.

 In 1961, a third-generation engine (CR2A) was installed in a 1962 Dodge Dart, which successfully drove from New York City to Los Angeles, through snowstorms, rain and heavy winds.

 The fourth-generation engine, installed in the Chrysler Turbine Car, was put into use in 1963.
 This engine runs at up to 44,500 revolutions per minute, according to the owner's manual, and could operate using diesel fuel, unleaded gasoline, kerosene, JP-4 jet fuel, and even vegetable oil.
 The engine can run on virtually anything with combustible properties and "Chrysler claimed the turbine could gulp everything from peanut oil to Chanel No. 5."
 The then-incumbent President of Mexico tested this theory by running one of the first cars—successfully—on tequila, after Chrysler engineers confirmed that the car would operate successfully.
 No air/fuel adjustments are required to switch from one fuel type to another and the only evidence of which fuel was used is the odor of the exhaust.

 The turbine spins on simple sleeve bearings for vibration-free running.
 Its simplicity offers the potential for long life, and because no combustion contaminants enter engine oil, no oil changes are considered necessary.
 The 1963 Turbine's engine generated 130 bhp and an instant 425 lb·ft of torque at stall speed, making it good for 0 to 60 mph (0 to 97 km/h) in 12 seconds at an ambient temperature of 85 F—it can sprint quicker if the ambient air was cooler and denser.